material-components/material-components-android/docs/theming/Motion.md

 Motion theming will only be available in Material Components for Android version `1.4.0-alpha01` and above.

-The Material motion system is backed by a limited number of slots which transitions use by default to create a consistent, branded feel.
+The Material motion system is backed by a limited number of slots which create a consistent, branded feel.
 These slots are implemented as theme attributes, similar to color or shape attributes.

 ### Easing